bertvv/vagrant-skeleton/README.md

 # Vagrant skeleton

-An opinionated skeleton for Vagrant projects with Puppet provisioning.
+An opinionated skeleton for Vagrant projects on VirtualBox with Puppet provisioning.

 ## Features